lidavidm/lidavidm.github.com/src/drafts/extending-pythons-syntax-for-fun-and-profit-and-sympy.md

 >tokenizer generates a token stream or parse tree; the parser generates an
 >abstract syntax tree.

-Why not mess around tokenization?
+Why not mess around with tokenization?
 Well, we’re not adding any new syntax, just redefining existing syntax—no need for a hammer when all we need is a flyswatter.
 The transformation lets us “change the code” after it’s been parsed

 ## Tokenization